Brandon Pritzl

 Brandon Pritzl (born January 7, 1992) is an American basketball coach.
 He is an assistant coach at the University of Toledo.

 Coaching career

 Ohio graduate assistant

 Pritzl was a graduate assistant at Ohio under Saul Phillips from 2014 to 2016.
 While with the Bobcats, Pritzl was responsible for many aspects of the program’s day-to-day operations, including ticket management, keeping recruiting databases up to date, and working with the Jump Program and the school’s summer camps.

 Hillsdale Assistant

 Pritzl returned to take the place of another former Charger, Luke Laser, on the coaching staff before the 2016-17 season.

 Hillsdale associate head coach

 April 2020, Pritzl was named associate head coach for the Hillsdale men's basketball program.

 UWGB Assistant

 On July 6, 2020, Pritzl was announced as the new assistant coach at Green Bay.

 Toledo Assistant

 On June 22, 2023, Pritzl was announced as the new assistant coach at Toledo.

+On June 9, 2026, Pritzl was promoted to general manager and assistant coach at Toledo.